gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 #### API-Key policy

-In this new version, if api-keys used to call an API is invalid or has expired, the gateway will fail with a **401** (instead of 403 in previous versions of Gravitee).
+In this new version, if api-keys used to call an API is invalid or has expired, the Gateway will fail with a **401** (instead of 403 in previous versions of Gravitee).

 #### Management API